atlassian-labs/compass-examples/snippets/scripts/compass-gitlab-importer/README.md

 This script
 1. Iterates over all your GitLab projects
+2. Can create incoming webhooks for each organization
-2. Creates Compass Components for each of them
+3. Creates Compass Components for each of them
-3. Connects your GitLab repo and Readme to that Component
+4. Connects your GitLab repo and Readme to that Component

 ## Install